structix-cli/structix/docs/cli-commands/ops/deploy/microservice.md

 Documentation for `structix ops deploy microservice` command.

-Deploys a single microservice using Helm.
+A command to deploy a single microservice using Helm within the Structix framework.

 ## Usage